Code of Ethics for CEO and Senior Financial Officers

 Annual Compliance Certification

-In my capacity as a "Covered Officer" of Amgen, I, the [insert title] of Amgen, do hereby certify that for [year] I have adhered to and complied with the requirements of the Amgen Code of Ethics for the Chief Executive Officer and Senior Financial Officers, in all material respects.
+In my capacity as a "Covered Officer" of Amgen, I, [Name of Officer], [Title] of Amgen, do hereby certify that for [year], I have adhered to and complied with the requirements of the Amgen Code of Ethics for the Chief Executive Officer and Senior Financial Officers, in all material respects.

 I further certify that I have not been granted a waiver from compliance with the Amgen Code of Ethics for the Chief Executive Officer and Senior Financial Officers.